Carousel Malinois, litter plans

 Welcome to my planned litter page.
 I am a member of the American Belgian Malinois club.
 If you are still trying to decide if a Malinois is right to you I would encourage you to visit the ABMC Home page There is a great deal of information on this page including breeders code of ethics and how to find a breeder.

 I'm not breeding for a working sport dog anymore than I am breeding for a Best in Show dog.
 I am breeding healthy active versatile dogs suited for the conformation ring and AKC type companion and performance events, i.e., obedience, tracking, and agility - and from time to time a litter focused on herding aptitude.
-First and foremost, I live with my dogs - they are my loved companions.
-We will always spend more time at the park playing fetch, going for walks and hanging out watching TV rather than at a dog show or trial.
+I'm very focused on functional, let me say it again FUNCTIONAL sound structured dogs that have bodies to hold up and move efficiently.
+But first and foremost, I live with my dogs - they are my loved companions.
+Recently a horse has joined my life and we will be spending a great deal of time at the stable with the horse.
+An ability to "hang" out and go trail riding will be critical!
+I expect I will be spending less time at dog shows and trials.
 Temperament and structure suitable for AKC companion dog and performance events will always be a top priority for me.
 I will try to improve "type" in future litters rather than introduce flawed temperament and structural faults.

 Breeders should have a plan and a goal in mind.
-Some litters are part of a bigger picture, not an end goal to themselves, some litters are fantastic, and exceed your wildest dreams and some litters do not turn out exactly as one might expect!
+Litters are part of a bigger picture, not an end goal to themselves, some litters are fantastic, and exceed your wildest dreams and some litters do not turn out exactly as one might expect!

 Carousel's Savannah Rumor at 8 weeks old

-Belg/Am Ch O'Neill van Balderlo HS x U-CDX Ch Trew Bleue Anticipation CDX, RA, HCT(s)
+Belg/Am Ch O'Neill van Balderlo HS x U-CDX Ch Trew Bleu Anticipation CDX, RA, HCT(s)

 Few Malinois make a good back yard, or part time pets.
 Malinois are not always easy to live with.
 Malinois love to chase moving objects and many are master manipulators.
 They can start the training of their new "human" from the moment they step into your home.
 Most are territorial and can be protective of your home, car, family and children.
 If left on their own in the back yard they can be very creative landscapers and alarm systems for all that walk by your home.
 If what you want is a more passive dog, who will not speak up and tell you what it wants, needs or thinks! find another breed!